-- risks resulting from the fact that the Fort Hills project, Quebrada Blanca hypogene project, the Galore Creek project and the Relincho project are at an early stage of development and therefore are subject to development and construction risks, including the risk of significant cost overruns and delays in construction, and technical and other problems; - risks associated with delays in obtaining, or conditions imposed by, regulatory approvals; - risks associated with obtaining amendments to existing regulatory approvals or permits and additional regulatory approvals or permits which will be required; - risks of other adverse regulatory developments, including the imposition of new regulations; - risks of significant fluctuation in prevailing prices for copper, oil, other petroleum products and natural gas, which may affect the profitability of the projects; - risks resulting from the fact that we are a minority partner in the Fort Hills Energy Limited Partnership and major decisions with respect to project schedule, design and construction may be made without our consent; - risks associated with the fact that our company and NovaGold Canada Inc. are 50% partners in the Galore Creek project and major project decisions require the agreement of both parties; - risks associated with litigation; - risks resulting from dependence on third parties for services and utilities for the project; - risks associated with the ability of our partners to finance their respective shares of project expenditures; and - risks associated with our being in a position to finance our share of project costs, or obtaining financing for these projects on commercially reasonable terms or at all.
+- risks resulting from the fact that the projects are at an early stage of development and therefore are subject to development and construction risks, including the risk of significant cost overruns and delays in construction, and technical and other problems; - risks associated with delays in obtaining, or conditions imposed by, regulatory approvals; - risks associated with obtaining amendments to existing regulatory approvals or permits and additional regulatory approvals or permits which will be required; - risks of other adverse regulatory developments, including the imposition of new regulations; - risks of significant fluctuation in prevailing prices for copper, oil, other petroleum products and natural gas, which may affect the profitability of the projects; - risks resulting from the fact that we are a minority partner in Fort Hills Energy Limited Partnership and major decisions with respect to project schedule, design and construction may be made without our consent; - risks associated with the fact that our company and NovaGold Canada Inc. are 50% partners in the Galore Creek project and major project decisions require the agreement of both parties; - risks associated with litigation; - risks resulting from dependence on third parties for services and utilities for the project; - risks associated with the ability of our partners to finance their respective shares of project expenditures; and - risks associated with our being in a position to finance our share of project costs, or obtaining financing for these projects on commercially reasonable terms or at all.